sematic-ai/sematic/docs/deploy.md

 Make sure that the certificate and private key files are accessible within the container (e.g. place them in the `~/.sematic` directory).

+Also make sure to add `-p 443:443` to the forwarded ports.

 ### Run pipelines against the deployed API